SteeltoeOSS/Samples/Security/src/AspDotNet4/CloudFoundryWcf/README.md

 ## Publish App & Push to CloudFoundry

 1. Open Samples\Security\src\AspDotNet4\4x-Security.sln in Visual Studio
-1. Right click on the CloudFoundryJwtAuthentication project, select "Publish"
+1. Right click on the CloudFoundryWcf project, select "Publish"
 1. Use the included `FolderProfile` to publish to `bin/Debug/net461/win10-x64/publish`
 1. Use the CF CLI to push the app